Feast of the Seven Fishes

 And, don’t miss our Spaghetti with Lobster Tails Sauce!
 It is an exquisite dish made with a delicate, mildly spicy lobster sauce made with fresh tomatoes.
 And it is DIVINE!

 - What to do when you bring seafood home?
-Always keep fresh seafood chilled in the refrigerator until you are ready to cook them.
+Always keep fresh seafood chilled in the refrigerator until you are ready to cook it.

 - Do we need to clean seafood before cooking it?
 Always rinse your seafood under cold water before cooking to remove surface bacteria (from handling and open fish markets).

 - How long can you store seafood?
-The general rule of thumb is: that cooked seafood should be saved no more than 24 hours, (except for seafood salad) and should be consumed the next day.
+The general rule of thumb is that cooked seafood should be saved for no more than 24 hours (except for seafood salad) and should be consumed the next day.

 - How to thaw seafood?
 You can thaw frozen seafood in the fridge overnight.
 You can also use cold running water in a colander.
 Don’t thaw seafood at room temperature for a long time.